wllm-rbnt/trapped-by-the-CLI/README.md

     commonName                = *.google.com
 ```

+## Use OpenSSL as a very inefficient video player

 The Godzilla video works with any version of OpenSSL.
+Injection point is the
+first DNS record of the SAN field.
 ```console
 nullcon% cd demos
 nullcon% openssl x509 -in godzilla_cert.der -text -noout
 ```

 ![Godzilla video](demos/godzilla.gif)

+## Hide some text output with unterminated escape sequences

 Here is the trick I use to hide trailing text after injection point when
 printing structures.
 This works with GNOME Terminal, Terminator, Xterm, and